 Q2) How can I fall asleep in 10 seconds?

-Q3) How many times a day should you do deep breathing exercises?
+Q3) How many times a day should you do deep Breathing Exercises for Beginners?

 Ans) As a beginner, you can practice twice a day with each session stretching over to 5 to 10 minutes.
-However, once you become avid practitioner, you can increase the practice.
+However, once you become an avid practitioner, you can increase your practice.
 Hence, you can practice 4 to 5 times a day.